HTTP 503 Service Unavailable Error Tutorial: What It Is and How to Fix It

 Common root causes

 A variety of issues can contribute to 503 errors.
-Often, these are difficult to determine, especially as the explanation and advice in the official message tends to be vague.
-Often, however, one or more of these root causes play a role:
+Often, these are difficult to determine, especially as the explanation and advice in the official message tend to be vague.
+Often, however, one or more of these root causes play a role.

 Server overload